getlantern/geneva/README.md

 Let's work from the top down.
 A strategy, conceptually, looks like this:

-    inbound-forest \/ outbound-forest
+    outbound-forest \/ inbound-forest

-_inbound-forest_ and _outbound-forest_ are ordered lists of _(trigger, action tree)_ pairs.
+_outbound-forest_ and _inbound-forest_ are ordered lists of _(trigger, action tree)_ pairs.
 The Geneva paper calls these ordered lists _forests_.
-The inbound and outbound forests are separated by the `\/` characters (that is a backslash followed by a forward-slash); if the strategy omits one or the other, then that side of the `\/` is left empty.
-For example, a strategy that only includes an inbound forest would take the form `inbound \/`, whereas an outbound-only strategy would be `\/ outbound`.
+The outbound and inbound forests are separated by the `\/` characters (that is a backslash followed by a forward-slash); if the strategy omits one or the other, then that side of the `\/` is left empty.
+For example, a strategy that only includes an outbound forest would take the form `outbound \/`, whereas an inbound-only strategy would be `\/ inbound`.

 The original Geneva paper does not have a name for these (trigger, action tree) pairs.
 In practice, however, the Python code actually defines an action tree as a (trigger, action) pair, where the "action" is the root of a tree of